lparisot/spring-devops/src/main/ansible/README.md

 $ ansible-playbook site.yml
 ```

+This will run approximatively in 15 minutes.

-This playbook will create one instances in AWS.
+This playbook will create one instance in AWS.
 We use the CentOS 7 (x86_64) found in AWS market place.
 Instance type is t2.micro with a volume type gp2 with 8GB.
 With these values we are free tier eligible.

 So we have devops-jenkins01 which is a jenkins server.

 They will also create a security group (opening port 22 and 80).

-It will install all required applications.
+It will then install all required applications.

 The jenkins server will contains:
 * java jdk